Freddy's Dead: The Final Nightmare: Plot

 Doc discovers that Freddy's power comes from dream demons who continually revive him and that Freddy can be killed if he is pulled into the real world.
 Maggie decides that she will be the one to enter Freddy's mind and pull him into the real world.
-Once in the dream world, she puts on a pair of 3D glasses and enters Freddy's mind.
+Before Maggie falls asleep to enter the dream world, Doc gives her a pair of 3D glasses, which she uses to enter Freddy's mind.
 In his mind, she learns that Freddy was teased as a child, was abused by his foster father, inflicted self-abuse as a teenager, and murdered his wife when she discovered his murderous tendencies.
 Freddy was given the power to become immortal by fiery demons.
 Maggie struggles to pull Freddy into the real world but eventually succeeds.

 Maggie and Freddy end up in hand-to-hand combat against each other; she uses several weapons confiscated from patients at the shelter.
-Enraged by the knowledge of what he has done, Maggie tears off Freddy's clawed glove and stabs him through the stomach with it, embedding the glove's claws into a steel support beam and leaving Freddy suspended above the ground.
-Tracy tosses Maggie a pipe bomb, which she throws into Freddy's chest.
+Enraged by what she has learned, Maggie fights Freddy, pins him to a wall with a thrown knife, and tears off his clawed glove to stab him in the torso with it.
+She then finishes him off by thrusting a pipe bomb directly into his chest.
 The three dream demons, unable to revive him in the real world, fly out of Freddy after the pipe bomb kills him.
+With their departure, Freddy is finally and truly defeated.
 Tracy, Doc, and Maggie rejoice as the latter triumphantly declares, "Freddy’s dead."